"Exposing the Tragedy of Animal Abuse"

 THE DOG LOVER has a strong moral worldview with some supporting Christian elements extolling prayer, forgiveness, correcting mistakes, and doing the right thing.
 It has an uplifting positive ending with thought-provoking thematic elements.
 The movie shows how easily bad people can cover up the truth.
 It also brings the tragedy of animal abuse to light and how important it is that dog owners seek out good breeders when buying full-bred puppies.
 THE DOG LOVER is a good family drama, but caution is advised for younger children due to brief, relatively light foul language and some sad images of abused dogs.

+Based on a true story, THE DOG LOVER is about a young woman who goes undercover to expose a suspected puppy mill.
+Sara Gold poses as a college intern at the suspected puppy farm run by Daniel Holloway and his family.
+Eventually, Sara learns Daniel and his family are the good guys and their neighbors are the villains.
+However, footage from Sara’s cell phone is edited to make Daniel look bad.
+Daniel gets arrested for animal abuse, and his family turns against Sara.
+How can Sara correct this miscarriage of justice?
 THE DOG LOVER is a family-friendly, PG-rated drama.
 Despite a limited budget, it’s nicely shot, with high production values, quality acting and a suspenseful storyline.
 The movie has a noble message giving parents the opportunity to educate children on animal abuse.
 It has a strong moral worldview encouraging people to do the right thing even when the odds seem stacked against them.
 Designed for families, THE DOG LOVER has no lewd content and light violence, but caution is advised for children who may be upset by sad images of abused dogs.